 Homeobox transcription factors contribute to the mRNA diversity between the three groups of muscles

 An enrichment for “anterior/posterior pattern specification” in M.14 was observed, with higher expression in G2 and G3 (Table 1).
 This module included HOX hub genes (Figure 7A).
 To assess whether the diversity between the groups of muscles was associated with the pattern of HOX gene expression, we plotted the normalized expression of all expressed HOX genes across all samples (Figure 7B).
 Remarkably, clustering based on HOX gene expression clearly separated the G1 from the G2 and G3 muscles (Figure 7B).
+Additionally, we observed that VL muscle sub-clustered apart from the two other muscles in G2 (Figure 7B).
 Moreover, eleven out of 36 HOX genes were assigned to three of the muscle-related modules (M.14, M.30, and M.32), which showed the largest differences between the three groups of muscles (Figure 7B).
-Two HOX genes were selected (HOXA10 and HOXC10) to further confirm the differences in expression between muscles using the in situ hybridization (ISH) procedure (Figure 8A).
-We included samples from GL and STM showing the largest difference in HOX genes expression.
+From each of these three muscle-related modules, one HOX gene was selected (HOXA11, HOXA10 and HOXC10) to further confirm the differences in expression between muscles using the in situ hybridization (ISH) procedure (Figure 8A).
+We included samples from GL and STM showing the largest difference in HOX gene expressions.
+HOXA11 was excluded from quantification analysis as it showed a low signal-to-noise ratio, in line with a lower expression level of RNA-seq-based assessment of HOXA11 compare to HOXA10 and HOXC10.
 The HOX signal was mainly localized in myofibers (Figure 8A).
 Per sample, the average number of foci per myofiber was calculated revealing a higher number of HOXA10 and HOXC10 single molecule RNAs in STM compared with GL (Figure 8B).
 The ISH results were consistent with the RNA-seq data (Figure 8B-C), further demonstrating the robustness of our RNA-seq data.

 Web application for exploring transcriptome atlas of human skeletal muscles

-To facilitate data reuse and exploration of human skeletal muscle atlas, we developed a web application (https://tabbassidaloii.shinyapps.io/muscleAtlasShinyApp), enabling users to look up the sample information and the expression of any gene of interest.
+To facilitate data reuse and exploration of the human skeletal muscle atlas, we developed a web application (https://tabbassidaloii.shinyapps.io/muscleAtlasShinyApp), enabling users to look up the sample information and the expression of any gene of interest.
 In addition, users can explore the list of genes used for the cell type composition analysis and their expression levels across all the samples.
 Furthermore, users can list and visualize the differentially expressed genes and the modules and their hub genes.

 Discussion

 We generated a large skeletal muscle transcriptome atlas from 20 young healthy males.
 We included six leg muscles and two locations within one muscle.
 The atlas presented in this study is unique in terms of the number of muscles, the individuals included, and the age range of the participants.
 We confirmed the RNA-seq analysis using large-scale quantitative immunohistochemistry and mRNA in situ hybridization.
-Based on cell type composition, differential expression analysis and WGCNA, the seven leg muscle tissues consistently clustered into three groups: G1) GR, STM, and STD; G2) VL, VM, and RF; G3) GL.
+Based on cell type composition, differential gene and transcript expression analyses, differential transcript usage analysis and WGCNA, the seven leg muscle tissues consistently clustered into three groups: G1) GR, STM, and STD; G2) VL, VM, and RF; G3) GL.
 The muscles in G2 and G3 (VL, VM, RF and GL) showed higher proportions of slow myofiber types and higher capillary densities.
 GL, the only lower leg muscle, was distinct from VL, VM, and RF in its lower proportion of type 2A myofibers and a higher proportion of non-muscle cells.
-HOXA10 and HOXC10 expression were lower in VL, VM, RF and GL than in GR, STM, and STD muscles.
+HOXA10 and HOXC10 expressions were lower in VL, VM, RF and GL than in GR, STM, and STD muscles.

 Molecular diversity between muscles in different anatomical locations